 In the last few years, I’ve read a lot of articles about how creating a capsule wardrobe—paring back your closet to a small number of items that you wear over and over—can be beneficial.
 When a recent weight loss meant I needed to buy some new clothes, designing such a work uniform for myself became super appealing.
-I hope to lose more weight over the next year so don’t want to spend a lot of money on clothes that will (hopefully!) be too big in the near future.

 How Does It Help?

 There are lots of reasons a work uniform can make your life easier.

 - First, it reduces the number of decisions you have to make on a daily basis which helps to prevent decision fatigue, a very real condition whereby the energy you have to make good decisions (aka willpower) is depleted based on the number of times a day you have to draw upon it (I write more about decision fatigue here).